Heliostat in der Sonne

 Duration: 01.07.2009 - 30.06.2012

-In Namibia, the driest country south of the Sahara, the north is the most densely populated area with 42 percent of the country's population.
+In Namibia, the driest country south of the Sahara, the north is the most densely populated area with 42 per cent of the country's population.
 The aim of the joint project was to improve the living conditions of the people in Namibia through integrated water management.

 • Federal Ministry of Education and Research